Log in

 PDF Presentation

 Fifteen species of turtles potentially occur at Hagerman National Wildlife Refuge.
-In this talk, Mike will explain how to identify the turtles of Hagerman NWR, and he will talk
+In this talk, Mike will explain how to identify the turtles of Hagerman NWR, and he will talk about the natural history of these turtles, including diet, reproduction, and geographic range.

 Michael B. Keck grew up in Fort Worth.
 He received his Ph.D. in Quantitative Biology from the University of Texas at Arlington.
 His main research interests were the ecology and physiology of snakes.
 Since 2001, he has been a biology professor at Grayson College.